nigrosimone/ng-http-caching/README.md

 ### isExpired (function - default see NgHttpCachingService.isExpired());
 If this function return `true` the request is expired and a new request is send to backend, if return `false` isn't expired.
 If the result is `undefined`, the normal behaviour is provided.
+The second argument is the request currently being served, so you can compare it with the one that filled the cache (`entry.request`), eg. to expire the entry when the body of the request has changed.
+It is `undefined` when the check comes from the garbage collector, where there is no request in flight.
 Example of customization:

 ```ts